 For The Best Mofongo – El Jibarito

-Looking for the best Mofongo in San Juan?
+Looking for quality Mofongo?
 Well, El Jibarito has it.
-El Jibarito is an eating establishment staple that is located in the heart of Old San Juan.
+El Jibarito is a staple that is located in the heart of Old San Juan.

-Locals make up majority of the patrons and it’s easy to see why.
-El Jibarito offers some of the best authentic Puerto Rican cuisine that speaks to the island’s Spanish, African, and Indian heritage.
+Locals make up the majority of the patrons, and it’s easy to see why.
+El Jibarito offers some of the tastiest authentic Puerto Rican cuisine that speaks to the island’s Spanish, African, and Indian heritage.

-Open everyday from 11am – 9pm, El Jibarito needs to be on anyones “San Juan’s Must Eat List”
+Open everyday from 11 AM to 9 PM, El Jibarito needs to be on everyone’s must-eat list.

 Address: 280 Calle Sol | Price: $ – $$